delkind/mouse-brain-cell-counting/MANUAL.md

 Under "Basic Options", you can select the following:

-- **Parameter:** Select the parameter (count, density, etc.) to visualize from the dropdown menu.
+- **Parameter:** Select the parameter to visualize from the dropdown menu.
+- **Aggregation (for microscopic parameters):** If you've selected a microscopic parameter (such as area, perimeter or diameter), select the aggregation method.

-- **Sex:** Select one or more sexes to filter the data.
-If none is selected, data for all sexs will be included.
+- **Sex:** Select one or more genders to filter the data.
+If none is selected, data for all genders will be included.
 - **Strain:** Select one or more strains to filter the data.
 If none is selected, data for all strains will be included.
 - **Transgenic Line:** Select one or more transgenic lines to filter the data.
 If none is selected, data for all transgenic lines will be included.

-- **ID:** Select one or more IDs to filter the data.
-If none is selected, data for all IDs will be included.

 #### Region

 Under "Region", you can select the brain region(s) to include in your data.
-Note that you have to select at least one region.
+If none is selected, data for all regions will be included.

 #### Selection Title